edaguidelines/edaguidelines.github.io/pages/1-Introduction/Introduction.markdown

 ## INTRODUCTION
 <br>
 <p align="justify">
-Our findings in a systematic review[cite to ou paper] on EDA publications in CHI, highlighted severe issues with how EDA data has been collected and analysed by the CHI community.
+Our findings in a systematic review [24] on EDA publications in CHI, highlighted severe issues with how EDA data has been collected and analysed by the CHI community.
 In this page, we propose a set of recommendations for improving practices for designing and conducting studies involving the analysis of EDA data.
 Our recommendations focus on the issues of highest concern in previous EDA studies in CHI and provide a template for reporting the results of future studies.
 These recommendations shall serve as a minimum